Why did you decide to go into engineering?

 2. Taking on the Integrated Transport role which meant changing the way I worked from being based pretty much in one office to travelling round the country constantly to 10 different offices.

 3. Being prepared to move to India.
-My husband is working here too, and our daughters are both in their early twenties and are very excited that mum has provided them with such a great place to come and visit.
+My husband is working here too, and our daughters are both in their twenties and are very excited that mum has provided them with such a great place to come and visit.

 What has been the best moment in your career?